dotnet/docs-maui/docs/fundamentals/triggers.md

 A `DataTrigger` represents a trigger that applies property values, or performs actions, when the bound data meets a specified condition.
 The `Binding` markup extension is used to monitor for the specified condition.

-The following example shows a `DataTrigger` that disables a `Button` when the <xref:Microsoft.Maui.Controls.Entry> is empty:
+The following example shows a `DataTrigger` that disables a <xref:Microsoft.Maui.Controls.Button> when the <xref:Microsoft.Maui.Controls.Entry> is empty:

 ```xaml
 <Entry x:Name="entry"